-- ✓ Students must email the instructor (llamocca@oakland.edu) with the team members, the project title, and a brief description by March 1st. - ✓ An initial status Report (no more than a page) will be included as a deliverable in Homework 4 (due March 29th).
+- ✓ Students must email the instructor (llamocca@oakland.edu) with the team members, the project title, and a brief description by February 28th. - ✓ An initial status Report (no more than a page) will be included as a deliverable in Homework 4 (due March 28th).
 This report should contain the project title, the project description, and the current status of the project.
+The team can use the suggested template (see Final Report description).

+✓ Final Project Presentation:

+- o In class, April 16th at 5:30 pm.
+You can use slides, the whiteboard, etc. - o Each person in the team must participate in the oral presentation. - o The presentation must include a demo of the system functioning.

+√ Final Report:

-The team can use the suggested template (see Final Report description). - ✓ Final Project Presentation: - In class, April 12th and April 17th at 5:30 pm.
-You can use slides, the whiteboard, etc. - Each person in the team must participate in the oral presentation. - \circ $\,$ The presentation must include a demo of the system functioning. - ✓ Final Report: - Single-spaced, 2 columns, no more than 6 pages.
-Students are encouraged to use the suggested template: - o Final Project Report Template.docx. - The report document (pdf) and the code files (.vhd, .xdc, etc) must be uploaded to Moodle.
+- o Single-spaced, 2 columns, no more than 6 pages.
+Students are encouraged to use the suggested template: - o Final Project Report Template.docx. - o The report document (pdf) and the code files (.vhd, .xdc, etc) must be uploaded to Moodle.
 This is due on April 20th.